nsmryan/inlay/README.markdown

 Decode multiple binary files into a single file, col format:
   * inlay decode template.csv data.bin data2.bin data3.bin -o output.csv

+### Summary
+Summarize your binary format:
+  * inlay summary template.csv

+This provides a printout of the binary structure, providing byte and bit sizes as well as byte and bit offsets from the start of the structure.

 # License
 Inlay is licensed under either MIT or APACHE2, whichever you prefer.